AlesRuzickaEu/hyperapp/README.md

 The virtual DOM model allows us to write code as if the entire document is thrown away and rebuilt on each change, while we only update what actually changed.
 We try to do this in the least number of steps possible, by comparing the new virtual DOM against the previous one.
 This leads to high efficiency, since typically only a small percentage of nodes need to change, and changing real DOM nodes is costly compared to recalculating the virtual DOM.

-It may seem wasteful to throw away the old virtual DOM and re-create it entirely on every update — not to mention the fact that at any one time, Hyperapp is keeping two virtual DOM trees in memory, but as it turns out, browsers can create hundreds of thousands of objects very quickly.
+It may seem wasteful to throw away the old virtual DOM and re-create it entirely on every update — not to mention the fact that at any one time, Superapp is keeping two virtual DOM trees in memory, but as it turns out, browsers can create hundreds of thousands of objects very quickly.
 On the other hand, modifying the DOM is several orders of magnitude more expensive.

 ### Mounting

 To mount your application on a page, we need a DOM element.
 This element is referred to as the application container.
-Applications built with Hyperapp always have a single container.
+Applications built with Superapp always have a single container.

 ```jsx
 app(state, actions, view, container)
 ```

-Hyperapp will also attempt to reuse existing elements inside the container enabling SEO optimization and improving your sites time-to-interactive.
+Superapp will also attempt to reuse existing elements inside the container enabling SEO optimization and improving your sites time-to-interactive.
 The process consists of serving a fully rendered page together with your application.
 Then instead of throwing away the existing content, we'll turn your DOM nodes into an interactive application out of the box.

 This is how we can recycle server-rendered content out the counter example from before.
 See [Getting Started](#getting-started) for the application code.